mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ## Closing

-At the end of the 16-week GSoC period, LateNight QML is a working experimental skin that preserves the familiar LateNight workflow while establishing a reusable QML foundation for future Mixxx interfaces.
+At the end of the 16-week GSoC period, LateNight QML is a working experimental skin that preserves the familiar LateNight experience while establishing a reusable QML foundation for future Mixxx interfaces.

 The remaining QWidget boundaries are intentional follow-up work, not a gap in the project’s direction.
 The central migration is no longer hypothetical, and the next steps have a clear roadmap.